Reenactment of Boston Tea Party debate with actors in period costumes inside a historic room.

 Tourists reenact Boston Tea Party by throwing tea chest from ship into harbor.

-• The museum is closed on Thanksgiving Day and Christmas Day.
+• Closed on Thanksgiving Day and Christmas Day for visitors' convenience.

-• The tour lasts an hour so plan your visit to the tea room and souvenir shop accordingly.
+The interactive tour lasts about one hour, so allocate your time wisely for the tea room and souvenir shopping experience.

 Tourists enjoying tea service at Abigail's Tea Room with a costumed server.